How To Read an Appraisal Report

 Then the report goes into the exterior and interior materials used and their current condition.

-Attic and heating/cooling sections are next.
+The attic and heating/cooling sections are next.

 The amenities are next.
 These include fireplaces, patio/decks, fence type, pool, and spa.